ojbyrne/gettingData/README.md

 6. converts the activity table from a number to a descriptive label using the activity_labels data

-7. Extracts any columns containing the text "mean" into a new table. fixed up the Subject and Activity names, because this step included the table name from the previous data set.
+7. Extracts any columns containing the text "mean" into a new table.

 8. Extracts any column containing the text "std" into a new table.

-Same fixup of the subject and activity names
+9. Combines the "mean" and "std" tables into one with "cbind" (column bind).
+Fixed up the Subject and Activity names, because they included  the table name from the previous data set ("data_full$Subject" instead of "Subject").

-9. Calculates the means of the "mean" and "std" data tables, subsetted by distinct values of "subject" and "activity" column.
+10. Calculates the means of the mean_and_std table, group by distinct values of "subject" and "activity" column.